Deck Footing Concrete Volume Calculator

 18 1.77 3.0

-You can use this table for quick mental estimates.
-For example, if you are planning four 10 in footings that are 3 ft deep, each footing needs about 0.55 × 3 ≈ 1.65 ft³, and the total is about 6.6 ft³.
-Dividing 6.6 by 0.6 ft³ per bag gives roughly 11 bags of 80 lb premix.
+For example, if you are planning four 10 in footings at 3 ft deep, each footing needs about 0.55 × 3 ≈ 1.65 ft³, and the total is about 6.6 ft³.
+Divide that by 0.6 ft³ per bag and you get roughly 11 bags.
+It is still wise to verify the exact number with the calculator, but this table helps you understand the scale of the project before you finalize details.

 Methods for estimating concrete for deck footing post holes